1. Busuu vs Babbel

 2. What is Busuu?

-Busuu is a language learning platform founded in 2008 in Madrid.
-It is now headquartered in London.
-The company was acquired by Chegg, an American educational technology company, in January 2022.
-The platform takes its name from Busuu, an endangered language spoken in Cameroon.
-It is a creative nod to the importance of language preservation.
+Busuu was founded in Madrid in 2008 and now operates from London.
+Chegg, an American education technology company, acquired it in January 2022.
+The platform takes its name from Busuu, an endangered language spoken in Cameroon by fewer than ten people.
+This naming choice reflects an awareness of why language preservation matters.

-Busuu courses align with the Common European Framework of Reference (CEFR).
-They cover levels from A1 (beginner) to B2 (upper-intermediate), with some languages like Spanish and English extending to C1 (advanced).
-The platform combines vocabulary training, grammar lessons, speaking practice, and community feedback into a comprehensive learning experience.
+Busuu courses map onto CEFR levels from A1 (beginner) up to B2 (upper-intermediate), with Spanish and English extending to C1 (advanced).
+The curriculum includes vocabulary drills, grammar explanations, dialogues, and speaking tasks.

 3. What is Babbel?